The application process consists of 3 stages:

 On the next step, you will be asked to upload the following documents:

-- Leaving Certificate of Secondary Education
+•Leaving Certificate of Secondary Education

-- Scans of a valid passport or government-issued ID
+•Scans of a valid passport or government-issued ID

-- Police Clearance Certificate / Certificate of Good Conduct
+•Police Clearance Certificate / Certificate of Good Conduct

-- German Language Certificate (This is not mandatory for applicants who are native in German or have conducted their formal studies in this language)
+•German Language Certificate (This is not mandatory for applicants who are native in German or have conducted their formal studies in this language)

-Last, we ask you to indicate your preferred location for your clinical placements by selecting your top 3 choices from the list of hospitals that EDU is partnered with.
+Lastly, we ask you to indicate your preferred location for your clinical placements by selecting your top 3 choices from the list of hospitals that EDU is partnered with.

 Once you are satisfied with your application, you can submit it so that the EDU admissions team can review it.
-At this point, we will ask you to pay an application processing fee of 50 EUR.
-This will mark the start of the EDU admissions team formally reviewing your application.

-Your motivation letter must be in English, no more than one page single spaced, standard margins, with a standard font (Times New Roman, Calibri, etc.), please include in the header your full name and the program to which you are applying, as well as your signature and date at the bottom.
+Your motivation letter must be in English, no more than one page single spaced, standard margins, with a standard font (Times New Roman, Calibri, etc.), please include in the header your full name and the programme to which you are applying, as well as your signature and date at the bottom.

 Ideally a motivation letter should contain the following:

-- Why you want to pursue this specific degree, how does it help you achieve your future goals;
+•Why you want to pursue this specific degree, how does it help you achieve your future goals;

-- How does your previous education, work history, life experience, hobbies and personality make you an especially ideal candidate ready to face the challenges of studying medicine;
+•How does your previous education, work history, life experience, hobbies and personality make you an especially ideal candidate ready to face the challenges of studying medicine;

 This is your moment to shine and show us why you are the best fit for our school – we look forward to hearing more about you!